captain-majid/CoachAI/README.md

 > * The CoachAI can run on Windows XP starting from BWAPI v4.4.
 </details>

-# Features in-game & in-replay::video_game: :movie_camera:
+# Features in-game & in-replay: :video_game: :movie_camera:
 - A RealTime measure for _**Macro = spent minerals + spent gas**_ (Terran repairs not accounted), many players still measure it just by the used supplies at specific time or by inaccurate replay analysis tools, in-replay you can know @any second who is the best Macro player (same as the score screen you see at the end of game/replay).
 - Want to know how many unit/building has been lost in-game/in-replay ?, just select one of the same type.
 - The # of units/buildings and also the ones in-progress, and the remaining build time for each one in progress, also the remaining time for each Tech/Upgrade in progress.